Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 This slow decay stands in contrast to the faster rate prescribed by Price's law for uncharged perturbations, c.f.\ Theorem \ref{PriceLawtheorem}.
 This is because for charged perturbations, the curvature term coming directly from the black hole metric decays faster than the term proportional to the charge of the scalar field.
 The work \cite{HodPiran1} was one of the first to notice, in the language of Physics, that charged scalar hairs decay slower than neutral ones.

-From an heuristic argument, one can understand from the wave equation \ref{wavev} why the limit decay rate is $2$ : we state the charged scalar field equations in spherically symmetry on a $(M,\rho)$ Reissner-Nordstr\"{o}m background :
+A heuristic argument based on the wave equation \eqref{wavev} explains why the limit decay rate is $2$: to understand we state the charged scalar field equations in spherically symmetry on a $(M,\rho)$ Reissner-Nordstr\"{o}m background

 while its uncharged analogue when $q_0=0$ is

 If we expect that the radiation field $\psi$ and the charge $Q$ are bounded, we can infer that the charged equations may give a $t^{-2}$ decay of $\phi$ on a constant $r$ curve for compactly supported data, while the uncharged analogue gives $t^{-3}$ decay, because of the different $r$ power.
 This is because for asymptotically flat hyperbolic problems, we expect the $r$ decay at spatial infinity to be translated into $t$ decay towards time-like infinity.